 Mother Angelica in 1981 founded EWTN, the largest privately owned Religious Network in the world.
 In 1987, she founded her first male religious community, the Franciscan Missionaries of the Eternal Word.
 Then on July 25, 1998, she founded her second male religious community known as the Knights of the Holy Eucharist.
 It was she who gave our fledgling community its primary mission.
 Mother Angelica’s life of dedication to adoring Our Lord naturally spilled over into her founding of the Knights, and we are blessed to be part of carrying on her mission and legacy.

 St. Francis of Assisi was a man with a chivalrous heart.
 When he loved, he loved without reservation.
-As a young man, he was enthralled with the things of the world, but seized by the call of God, Francis progressed to higher things.
-Making God his only patrimony and entrusting himself to Him alone, Francis stripped himself of all possessions.
-The Knights claim the poor man of Assisi as the principal patron of their community and seek to live out the Franciscan motto, “My God and my All”.
+As a young man, he was enthralled with the things of the world; but seized by the call of God, Francis progressed to higher things.
+Making God his only patrimony and entrusting himself to God alone, Francis stripped himself of all possessions.

 The white symbolizes the purity to which they are to be witnesses both in the orthodoxy of their beliefs and the innocence of their lives.

 The shield is supported by two angels that represent all the angelic hosts upholding those who fight for the honor and glory of God.
 The crown of thorns above the helmet calls to mind Christ the King, Who in this world was content with suffering and humiliation.
 The crest on this coat of arms is the monstrance, which is a sign of the Holy Eucharist, whom the Knights are dedicated to protecting and serving.
 The motto “For God and the Church” epitomizes the Knights’ single-hearted desire to serve God and, for His sake, to spend themselves in the service of His Church.